Ask for Help

 A Program Case Manager will perform an initial telephone-call eligibility screening.

-If you are accepted into the program, a Program Case Manager will assist you in preparing a self-sufficiency action plan.
+If accepted into the program, a Program Case Manager will assist you in preparing a self-sufficiency action plan.

 During your maximum 60-day stay at the shelter, your Program Case Manager will help you find housing and employment to achieve the of your self-sufficiency plan.